iphan/system-metrics-service/README.md

 A scheduled task runs every minute to query raw data for the past minute, aggregate it and store it in DB.
 A seperate scheduled task runs every hour to query raw data for the hour minute, aggregate it and store it in DB.

+_Note_:
+> I ran out of time to make the query code leverage the tiered data.
+At a high level, here are my ideas:
+> - Add configurations in the application properties to define when to use each tier.
+For example, second level is for the data from the last 7 days, minute level is for data between 7 and 90 days and hour level is for data older than 90 days.
+These threshold can be adjusted to tune API response time.
+> - At query time, service will query each tier of data based on the configuration and aggregate the data from each tier to return the full result set.